 The medical and health care advances we've made are critical to our continued progress.

-We have authorized 48 separate coronavirus tests, and the FDA is working with 300 companies and labs to widen our capacity still further.
+To date, we have authorized 48 separate coronavirus tests, and the FDA is working with 300 companies and labs to widen our capacity still further.

-Today, Abbott Labs announced that it has developed an antibody test that will determine if someone has been previously infected with the coronavirus and potentially developed immunity.
+Today, Abbott Labs announced that it has developed an anti-body test that will determine if someone has been previously infected with the coronavirus and potentially developed immunity.

 It's a great test.